FlexTRKR/PyFLEXTRKR/UserGuide.md

 ## **1.6.
 Advanced workflow for climate data**

-To run tracking on large climate data with multiple years, an [example script](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/config/make_tgw_config_slurm_scripts.sh) is provided to demonstrate how to create multiple config files for a range of specified years and slurm job submission scripts.
+To run tracking on climate data (e.g., multiple years), an [example script](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/config/make_tgw_config_slurm_scripts.sh) is provided to demonstrate how to create multiple config files for a range of specified years and slurm job submission scripts.

 The script replaces the STARTDATE and ENDDATE in [a config template](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/config/config_tgw_mcs_hist_template.yml) and [a slurm template](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/slurm/slurm_tgw_mcs_template.sh) with a specific year, and saves them to new files for submitting as slurm jobs.

-Similarly, an [example script](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/Analysis/make_monthly_processlist.sh) is provided to demonstrate how to create a tasklist for calculating multiple years of monthly mean MCS statistics files that can be run in parallel using [TaskFarmer](https://docs.nersc.gov/jobs/workflow/taskfarmer/) on DOE's HPC system [NERSC](https://www.nersc.gov/).
+Similarly, an [example script](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/Analysis/make_monthly_processlist.sh) is provided to demonstrate how to post process large amount of tracking outputs to get monthly means.
+The example script creates a tasklist for calculating multiple years of monthly mean MCS statistics files that can be run in parallel using [TaskFarmer](https://docs.nersc.gov/jobs/workflow/taskfarmer/) on DOE's HPC system [NERSC](https://www.nersc.gov/).
 An example slurm script using TaskFarmer to run the tasklist is provided [here](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/Analysis/slurm.submit_mcs_monthly_rainmap.sh).
+The post processed monthly data can then be further analyzed and visualized, see [**Gallery of Statistical Analysis**](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/AnalysisGallery.md) for more examples.

 # **2. Algorithm and Workflow**